 - Liability: Paid-up capital can also help to limit the liability of the company’s shareholders.
 In the event of financial difficulty or insolvency, shareholders are only liable for the amount of their investment in the company, up to the amount of paid-up capital.

-In summary, the paid-up capital of a Singapore-registered company is important as it not only fulfils a legal requirement, but also plays a significant role in the company’s financial management, growth, and credibility.
+In summary, the paid-up capital of a Singapore-registered company is important as it not only fulfills a legal requirement, but also plays a significant role in the company’s financial management, growth, and credibility.